rvolkov1/building-mapper/dataset_utils/README.md

 ## Extract 2D Views (`extract_2d_views.py`)

 This script extracts 2D perspective views from panoramic images in the ZInD dataset.
-For each room, it generates pairs of views from two different panoramas, with both cameras looking at common points in the room.
+For each room, it generates correspondence sets from all available panoramas, with all cameras looking at common points in the room.

 ### Features

 - Extracts perspective views from equirectangular panoramas
+- Handles multiple panoramas per room (not just pairs)
 - Uses room geometry (when available) to generate meaningful viewpoints
 - Automatically adjusts field of view based on camera distances
-- Generates multiple view pairs per room with cameras looking at common points
+- Generates multiple correspondence sets per room with all cameras looking at common points
-- Saves detailed metadata for each view pair
+- Saves detailed metadata for each correspondence set

 ### Prerequisites